 The ostaPek® interbody fusion cages differ in shape but follow the same design principles: vertical struts for strength for primary stabilization, maximised space for bone graft, large cage-graft surface in contact with the endplates and design features to facilitate surgical gestures during implantation for each approach.Learn more about ostaPek® interbody fusion cages

-The GII system, initially cleared by the FDA in 1998 in stainless steel, includes orthogonal and poliaxial screws to be combined with either titanium or ostaPek® plates or titanium rods for the non-cervical spine.Learn more about GII pedicle fixation
+The GII system, initially cleared by the FDA in 1998 in stainless steel and just complemented by the flexStaas pedicle screw, includes orthogonal and poliaxial screws to be combined with either titanium or ostaPek® plates or titanium rods for the non-cervical spine.Learn more about GII pedicle fixation

 Be the first to know about ostaPek® product updates.

 Only by deciphering the surgical gesture and its aim a functional and effective instrument can be created.
 Since 1994, ostaPek® product development has moved hand-in-hand with instrument design and exploration of surgical techniques.
 International courses and discussion sessions are organized yearly.Learn more about Coligne courses